Taiwo11/Ngerian-House-Price-Prediction-Model/README.md

 11. Are any features redundant?![Screenshot 2025-07-09 112815](https://github.com/user-attachments/assets/b4371638-104e-4895-b242-86bb0e1107b1)
 12. Which features are most important to buyers?
 13. What is the relationship between property size and price across cities?![Screenshot 2025-07-09 112854](https://github.com/user-attachments/assets/96477072-f0d5-4e6e-8630-12df64883e91)
+14. Do larger properties tend to cost more?

 ---
 ## 📊 Data Analysis